Close

 See our checklist that lists the documents.
 This is additional information for category B applicants:

 You must complete 12 months of supervised practice.
+The Board must approve the position you have secured and your proposed supervision arrangements.

 As part of the supervised practice requirement, you must include the following information in your application for registration: